ENGFAKAYODE/Music-Streaming-Churn-Analysis/README.md

 | USER-00002 | Family Plan         | 9/6/2021    | 10/31/2021 | 14.99 | 5      |                |
 | USER-00003 | Individual Premium  | 2/18/2021   | 4/15/2021  | 9.99  | 4      |                |

--- Using window functions to calculate next plan start -- Using window functions to calculate next plan start WITH plan_ranks AS (
+-- Using window functions to calculate next plan start WITH plan_ranks AS (
   SELECT *,